changeworld/azure-docs.ja-jp/articles/data-catalog/data-catalog-whats-new.md

 <properties
-   pageTitle="Azure Data Catalog の新機能 | Microsoft Azure" description="この記事では、Azure Data Catalog に追加された新機能の概要を説明します。" services="data-catalog"
+   pageTitle="What's New in Azure Data Catalog | Microsoft Azure" description="This article provides an overview of new capabilities added to Azure Data Catalog." services="data-catalog" documentationCenter="" authors="steelanddata"
-   documentationCenter=""
-   authors="steelanddata"